 \section{Abstract}

 The ground-state properties and excitation energies of a quantum emitter can be modified in the ultrastrong coupling regime of cavity quantum electrodynamics (QED) where the light-matter interaction strength becomes comparable to the cavity resonance frequency.
-Recent studies have started to explore the possibility to control an electronic material by embedding it in a cavity that confines electromagnetic fields in deep subwavelength scales.
-Currently, there is a strong motivation to realize ultrastrong-coupling cavity QED in the terahertz (THz) range, since most of the elementary excitations of quantum materials are in this frequency window.
-We propose and analyze an ideal platform to achieve this aim where a two-dimensional electronic material is encapsulated by a planar cavity consisting of ultrathin polar van der Waals crystals.
-As a concrete setup, we show that nanometer-thick hexagonal boron nitride layers allow for reaching the ultrastrong coupling regime for single-electron cyclotron resonance in a bilayer graphene.
-The proposed cavity setting can be realized by a wide variety of thin dielectric materials with hyperbolic dispersions.
-Consequently, van der Waals heterostructures could provide an ideal playground for exploring the ultrastrong-coupling physics of cavity QED materials.
+Recent studies have started to explore the possibility of controlling an electronic material by embedding it in a cavity that confines electromagnetic fields in deep subwavelength scales.
+Currently, there is a strong interest in realizing ultrastrong-coupling cavity QED in the terahertz (THz) part of the spectrum, since most of the elementary excitations of quantum materials are in this frequency range.
+We propose and discuss a promising platform to achieve this goal based on a two-dimensional electronic material encapsulated by a planar cavity consisting of ultrathin polar van der Waals crystals.
+As a concrete setup, we show that nanometer-thick hexagonal boron nitride layers should allow one to reach the ultrastrong coupling regime for single-electron cyclotron resonance in a bilayer graphene.
+The proposed cavity platform can be realized by a wide variety of thin dielectric materials with hyperbolic dispersions.
+Consequently, van der Waals heterostructures hold the promise of becoming a versatile playground for exploring the ultrastrong-coupling physics of cavity QED materials.